Makah – Qʷidiččaʔa·tx̌

 University of Washington

 Julia Grossman is a PhD student at the University of Washington.
 For her research, she models earthquakes and tsunamis that could happen in the Pacific Northwest.
 After graduate school, Julia aspires to work at the intersection of geophysics research, hazard mitigation, and disaster risk reduction.
 She is especially passionate about pairing societally-relevant geohazards research with vital outreach efforts in at-risk communities.
-Last year, Julia was a member of the Quileute CASE team and learned a lot about integrating indigenous knowledge into culturally-sustaining geoscience lessons and about building strong community relationships.
-This year, Julia is excited to lead the first Makah CASE team to teach a seismology curriculum at Neah Bay High School in the Makah Indian Nation.
-She looks forward to fostering a love of science and to creating meaningful connections with everyone at Neah Bay!
+Two years ago, Julia was a member of the Quileute CASE team and learned a lot about integrating indigenous knowledge into culturally-sustaining geoscience lessons and about building strong community relationships.
+This year, Julia is excited to lead the second Makah CASE team to teach a seismology curriculum at Neah Bay High School in the Makah Indian Nation.
+She looks forward to fostering a love of science and to continuing to create meaningful connections with everyone at Neah Bay!
 In her free time, Julia enjoys hiking, photography, and talking about Washington’s very cool rocks!

 Student Internship Lead